abelectronicsuk/ABElectronics_dotNetCore_Libraries/Demos/README.md

 Each folder contains demonstration files showing how to use the functionality of each expansion board.

-The Tester folder contains a console project which can be used to compile each demo file into an program that can be executed on a Raspberry Pi.
+The Tester folder contains a console project which can be used to compile each demo file into a program that can be executed on a Raspberry Pi.